pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

     }
     ```

     - `<pingcap-account>` is the account where your clusters run in.
-If you do not know the account, contact [support](/tidb-cloud/tidb-cloud-support.md).
+If you do not know the account, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).
     - `<region>` is the region where you want to create your cluster, for example, `us-west-2`.
 If you do not want to specify a region, replace `<region>` with a wildcard `*`, and put it in a `StringLike` block.
     - For EBS-related policy in the preceding block, refer to [AWS documentation](https://docs.aws.amazon.com/kms/latest/developerguide/conditions-kms.html#conditions-kms-caller-account).
     - For S3-related policy in the preceding block, refer to [AWS blog](https://repost.aws/knowledge-center/s3-bucket-access-default-encryption).